S3 method for svm predict(object, newdata, decision.values = FALSE, probability = FALSE, ..., na.action = na.omit)

 * (k - 1) / 2 classifiers (k number of classes).
 The colnames of

 the matrix indicate the labels of the two classes.
-If probability
+If probability is

-, the vector gets a "probabilities"
+TRUE, the vector gets a "probabilities" attribute

 containing a n x k matrix (n number of predicted values, k number of